 It drops down into the Mattertal Valley and the Mattervispa River which provide stunning vistas from the train on both sides.

 From Brig, the Glacier Express moves on to its next stop, Andermatt.
 Along the way, the train follows the beautiful Rhône Valley which provides some magical views of snow-capped peaks and rural alpine villages.

-The train then rises up to Oberwald where it climbs to 1,366 meters above sea level and then rolls into the Furka Tunnel at 1,550 meters above sea level.
+The train then heads to Oberwald, where it climbs to 1,366 meters above sea level and then rolls into the Furka Tunnel at 1,550 meters above sea level.

 The Farka Tunnel is 15.4 km long as it cuts through the mountains.
 Before it was opened in 1982, the Glacier Express would have to go over the top of the pass and could only run in summer.

 From Brig to Andermatt, the views are magical and just as good on either side of the Glacier Express train.

 Andermatt to Chur

 From Andermatt to Chur, you want to sit on the train’s left side.
 This section has some of the most stunning views from the world’s slowest express train.